S.Korea consumer sentiment dips as food inflation emerges as top election issue | Headlines

 South Korea's consumer inflation accelerated in February, after three months of easing, due to supply-side pressures, mostly from higher agricultural prices.
 Experts have attributed higher prices of agricultural products in part to poor weather but the opposition Democratic Party (DP) has targeted President Yoon Suk Yeol's government for mismanaging the economy.

 "The economy is collapsing and prices are going through the roof," Democratic Party leader Lee Jae-myung said at a campaign rally in a major produce market on Sunday.
-South Koreans go to the polls to elect the 300-member parliament and Yoon's conservative People Power Party is in an uphill battle to win back a majority now held by the opposition.
+South Koreans will go to the polls to elect the 300-member parliament and Yoon's conservative People Power Party faces an uphill battle to win back a majority now held by the opposition.

-Consumer inflation shot to the headlines after Yoon visited a supermarket last week and picked up a bundle of green onions saying "I'd say 875 won ($0.65) is a reasonable price", seemingly unaware the item was on sale and subject to heavy government subsidy.
-Opposition party members and consumer groups criticised Yoon for being out of touch, when the same product is normally sold at more than 4,000 won.
+Consumer inflation made headlines after Yoon visited a supermarket last week and picked up a bundle of green onions saying "I'd say 875 won ($0.65) is a reasonable price".
+Opposition party members and consumer groups criticised Yoon for being out of touch, as a bundle normally sells for more than 4,000 won.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)